 Be careful however that you don’t get traditional cruising mixed up with small ship cruising (we know, we know, it’s confusing!)

 Although the two will have many similarities small ship cruising can still be on a modern ship (just a small one) whereas a traditional cruise will also have some of the below features (that’s our hint for you to keep reading by the way).

-The ship will be a lot older – For some reason the word old has come to have a lot of negative connotations in modern parlance; if something’s old it obviously needs updating, renewing or replacing but that’s a massive shame in our opinion, after all you wouldn’t throw out a hundred year old bottle of wine would you?
-(Actually if you are throwing out wine send it our way; it doesn’t even have to be a hundred years old!)
+The ship will be a lot older – For some reason the word ‘old’ has come to have a lot of negative connotations in modern parlance; if something’s old it obviously needs updating, renewing or replacing but that’s a massive shame in our opinion, after all you wouldn’t throw out a hundred year old bottle of wine would you?

 The same can be said for some cruise ships.